Kirateshwar Mahadev Temple: Main Attraction

 The main attraction of the temple are the festival of the Bala Chaturdashi, which is observed in November–December every year and the Shiv Ratri also known as Maha Shivaratri which falls in the month of February or March every year.
 There are other temples dedicated to Lord Rama and Durga can be found here making it an important pilgrimage destination for Hindus.

 Historical background

 According to Hindu beliefs, pleased with Arjuna's hard penance and devotion, Lord Shiva appeared before him in the very spot where the temple lies as hunter Kirateshwar or Lord of the Kiratas and blessed him with success in the Mahabharat War.
-Long time ago as the people found miraculously existed a stone manifesting Shiva Ling.
+Similarly, people found that a stone miraculously existed manifesting Shiva Ling.
 The said Shiv Ling is the main effigy of worship.
-Belief of many that a mere visit with true devotion to this temple fulfills one's wishes particularly a wish for son or daughter and also wishes for peace harmony and good health.
+It is believed by many that a mere visit with true devotion to this temple fulfills one's wishes, particularly a wish for son or daughter and also wishes for peace, harmony and good health.